Liojn/MAD24_P01_Team1/README.md

 ## Introduction:

 Welcome to Fitness Ultimate: Calisthenics King, your ultimate fitness companion!
-Our app is designed to help you track your nutrition, plan your workouts, monitor your sleep, and stay hydrated.
+Our app is designed to help you track your nutrition and plan your workouts.
 Whether you're a seasoned athlete or just starting your fitness journey, Fitness Ultimate has everything you need to reach your goals.

 ## Motivation/Objective: